30 YEARS AGO

-Relativity of Time and The Reality of Fate
+Relativity of Time and the Reality of Destiny

-Everything related so far demonstrates that we never have direct contact with the external world, that we only know the version of matter as it exists in our minds and that one actually leads one's whole life in "spacelessness."
-Asserting the contrary would be to profess a superstitious belief removed from reason and scientific truth, for what is set out here are all technical and scientific facts even described in middle school textbooks.
+The foregoing arguments demonstrate that we can never have direct experience of the outside world, that we only know matter as it exists inside our brains and that one leads one's whole life in "spacelessness".
+To assert the contrary would be to hold a superstitious belief removed from reason and scientific truth, for the things set out here are all technical and scientific facts even described in middle school textbooks.

-This refutes the primary assumption of the materialist philosophy underlying evolutionary theory—the assumption that matter is absolute and eternal.
-The materialistic philosophy's second assumption is that time is also absolute and eternal—a supposition just as superstitious as the first.
+This fact refutes the primary assumption of the materialist philosophy that underlies evolutionary theory.
+This is the assumption that matter is absolute and eternal.
+The second assumption upon which the materialistic philosophy rests is the supposition that time is absolute and eternal.
+This is as superstitious as the first one.

 The Perception of Time

 The perception we call time is, in fact, a method by which one moment is compared to another.
 We can explain this with an example.
 For instance, when a person taps an object, he hears a particular sound.
 When he taps the same object five minutes later, he hears another sound.
 He then perceives that there is an interval between the first sound and the second, and he calls this interval "time."
 Yet at the time he hears the second sound, the first sound he heard is no more than a bit of information in his memory.
 The person formulates the perception of "time" by comparing the moment in which he lives with what he has stored in his memory.
 If this comparison is not made, neither can there be perception of time.

 Similarly, a person makes a comparison when he sees someone entering a room through its door and sitting in an armchair in the middle of the room.
 By the time this person sits in the armchair, the images related to the moments he opens the door, walks into the room, and makes his way to the armchair have been compiled as bits of information in the brain.
 The perception of time occurs when one compares the man sitting in the armchair with those bits of stored information.